Note: We are no longer hiring for this position.

-Fielding a wide variety of one-off requests to be followed by:
+Fielding a wide variety of one-off requests by:

 Research into available methods for BERI to support its partners.
-This can involve learning to fully understand the nuances of legal issues, or assisting with investigations into university policy.
+This could involve, e.g., fully diving into and understanding the nuances of various legal issues, or assisting with investigations into university policy.

 Clearly explaining BERI’s reasons for pursuing, adjusting, or refusing a particular route of action.

-Sourcing a method of available execution against each task, whether that involve fulfilling it yourself, hiring a contractor, or other means.
+Sourcing a method of available execution for each task, whether that involves fulfilling it yourself, hiring a contractor, or other approaches.

 Managing the execution through delivery of the various projects.